 When the dignitaries (Stanford of Central Pacific and Thomas Durant of Union Pacific) tried real hammer swings to seal the deal, they both missed.

-The San Francisco News Letter reported, "Never before in our history as a nation has occurred an event in the celebration of which all could participate so heartily, and with so little of mental reservation."
+"Never before in our history as a nation has occurred an event in the celebration of which all could participate so heartily, and with so little of mental reservation," the San Francisco News Letter reported.
 Most spokesmen shared the sentiment.
-Trouble was, the Chinese laborers had just rioted, other workers had held Durant hostage in his palatial train-car while demanding unpaid wages, and of course that last telegraph spelled little but "Doom" to the Native Americans, who were further compressed by the States' new belt and surely had one or two mental reservations about that.
+Trouble was, the Chinese laborers had just rioted, other workers had held Durant hostage in his palatial train car while demanding unpaid wages, and of course that last telegraph spelled little but "Doom" to the Native Americans, who were further compressed by the States's new belt and surely had one or two reservations about that.